 The young couple sitting opposite us had been married only a few years.
 They were experiencing some health challenges, but this is not what brought them to us; they were locked in a perpetual low-grade argument that never seemed to end.
 They were so ‘wired’, almost every word, glance, gesture or action by one would trigger the other, and the cycle of dysfunctional interaction would continue.
 It was stealing their joy and causing them great frustration.

 The first years of marriage are always challenging as couples work out how to manage their many differences.
-Lurking the background is an often-unnoticed intruder; differential expectations and influences from their family of origin.
+Lurking in the background is an often-unnoticed intruder; differential expectations and influences from their family of origin.

 These influences have nothing to do with parents who are over-involved or interfering which is obviously unhelpful for any new couple struggling to establish their own identity.

-Rather these influences are much more pervasive and is evident in every marriage through historical experiences dating back to early childhood of each spouse.
+Rather these influences are much more pervasive and are evident in every marriage through historical experiences dating back to the early childhood of each spouse.
 These things make them who they are and deeply impact both their conscious and subconscious expectations about what it means to be a husband or wife.

-Our family of origin formation impacts numerous aspects of our lives from personality, values, academic and intellectual pursuits as well as our relationships.
+Our family of origin formation effects numerous aspects of our lives from personality, values, academic and intellectual pursuits as well as our relationships.
 In terms of our marriages, two areas of particular importance are the model of marriage to which we were exposed and the direct experience in relationship we had with each parent.

 Model of Marriage

 The Models of Marriage formation occurred simply by what we observed happening between married couples in our lives.

 The way our mother and father interacted together in our family home, whether it was healthy or dysfunctional, formed us in important areas such as male and female roles, patterns of expressing romance and affection, resolving differences, money values and sexual behaviours, to name a few.